 Additional WebLogic-specific properties are also available for controlling how objects are bound into the cluster-wide JNDI tree.
 Bindings may or may not be replicated across the JNDI tree of each server within the cluster due to the way these properties are set.
-Properties such as these are identified by constants in the weblogic.jndi.wLContext class.
-For more information about JNDI-related clustering issues, see Using WebLogic JNDI from a Client in a Clustered Environment.
+Properties such as these are identified by constants in the weblogic.jndi.WLContext class.
+For more information about JNDI-related clustering issues, see Section 4.6.5, "Using WebLogic JNDI from a Client in a Clustered Environment."

-Creating a Context Using a Hashtable
+4.2.1 Creating a Context Using a Hashtable

-You can create a Context with a hashtable in which you have specified the properties described in "Setting Up JNDI Environment Properties for the InitialContext" on page 3-2.
+You can create a context with a hashtable in which you have specified the properties described in Section 4.2, "Setting Up JNDI Environment Properties for the Initial Context."

 To do so, pass the hashtable to the constructor for InitialContext.
 The property java.naming.factory.initial is used to specify how the InitialContext is created.
 To use WebLogic JNDI, you must always set the java.naming.factory.initial property to weblogic.jndi.WLInitialContextFactory.
-This setting identifies the factory that actually creates the Context.
+This setting identifies the factory that actually creates the context.

-Creating a Context Using a WebLogic Environment Object
+4.2.2 Creating a Context Using a WebLogic Environment Object

-You can also create a Context by using a WebLogic environment object implemented by weblogic.jndi.environment.
+You can also create a context by using a WebLogic environment object implemented by weblogic.jndi.environment.
 Although the environment object is WebLogic-specific, it offers the following advantages:

-- A set of defaults which reduces the amount of code you need to write. - Convenience set() methods that provide compile-time type-safety.
-The type-safety set() methods can save you time both writing and debugging code.
+- A set of defaults which reduces the amount of code you need to write. - Convenience set () methods that provide compile-time type-safety.
+The type-safety set () methods can save you time both writing and debugging code.

-The WebLogic Environment object provides the following defaults:
+The WebLogic environment object provides the following defaults:

-• If you do not specify an InitialContext factory, WLInitialContextFactory is used.

-- If you do not specify a user and password in the Context.SECURITY\PRINCIPAL and Context.CREDENTIALS properties, the guest User and password are used unless the thread has already been associated with a user. - If you do not specify a Context.PROVIDER\URL property, t3://localhost:7001 is used.
+- If you do not specify an InitialContext factory, WLInitialContextFactory is used. - If you do not specify a user and password in the Context.SECURITY PRINCIPAL and Context.CREDENTIALS properties, the guest user and password are used unless the thread has already been associated with a user. - If you do not specify a Context.PROVIDER_URL property, t3://localhost:7001 is used.

-If you want to create InitialContext with these defaults, write the following code:
+If you want to create an InitialContext with these defaults, write the following code: